miknad2319/CS482-Fine_Tuning_Language_Models/README.md

 https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 We then intall the following packages:

-  PyTorch
+-----PyTorch

-  Transformers
+-----Transformers

 I already have PyTorch installed, but to download PyTorch into your conda virtual environment,